TritonDataCenter/rfd/rfd/0026/README.md

 `GetVolume` API to determine when it's ready to use (its state transitions to `ready`).

+If the creation process fails, the volume object has its state set to `failed` and an `error` property that documents what the cause for the failure was.

 ##### GetVolume GET /volumes/volume-uuid

 GetVolume can be used to get data from an already created volume, or to